pippinbarr/cart253-2019/modules/graphics-displaying-text/graphics-displaying-text.md

 ## `textAlign()`

-- By default, text is displays with its __bottom left corner__ at the position we specify
+- By default, text is displayed with its __bottom left corner__ at the position we specify
 - But we probably want to be able to change this, and we can

 ```javascript